 Structure of I Dream’d in a Dream

 ‘I Dream’d in a Dream’ by Walt Whitman is an eight-line poem that is contained within a single stanza of text.
 The poem does not make use of a specific metrical pattern or rhyme scheme.
-This is a technique known as free verse and for which Whitman became known.
+This is a technique known as free verse and for which Whitman became known for with his poetry.
 His style often includes long times, uneven stanzas, thoughts in italics and parentheses, as well as the sporadic use of end-punctuation.
 Some of these features can be seen in ‘I Dream’d in a Dream’ as well.

 Poetic Techniques in I Dream’d in a Dream